apurvabanka/Forcaster/README.md

  - The file implements Logistic regression, LSTM
  - Code Analysis - https://github.com/apurvabanka/Forcaster/blob/main/Patanjali/Patanjai_Uppugandla_50587096_phase2.ipynb

-# How to run the code
+# Instruction to build the app from the source code

 ## Configure the Back-End
 - Clone the repoitory.